zigbeer/zcl-packet/README.md

 A *Cluster* is a related collection of *Commands* and *Attributes*, which together define an interface to specific functionality. *Commands* are actions the cluster must perform. *Attributes* are data items or states defined within a cluster.

-* **ZCL Foundation**: Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
+**ZCL Foundation:** Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
 These cross-cluster commands are called the *ZCL foundation* which is work across any cluster in the ZCL.

-* **ZCL Functional**: The ZCL is divided into a number of functional domains, such as General, Closures, HVAC, and Lighting.
+**ZCL Functional:** The ZCL is divided into a number of functional domains, such as General, Closures, HVAC, and Lighting.
 Clusters from these functional domains are used in the ZigBee Public Profiles to produce descriptions of devices.
 Each functional domain define its own specialized clusters.
 These specific clusters commands are called the *ZCL functional*.

 <br />